Parkrose Community Plan

 Some community concerns in the area include rising rents, the need for more living-wage jobs for students and their parents, unsafe conditions on Sandy Boulevard, the need for community gathering places, and a disaster-preparedness plan for marginalized communities.

 These long-standing issues impact historically marginalized groups the most.
-With the support of the Portland Bureau of Planning and Sustainability and the Oregon Department of Transportation, the Historic Parkrose NPI will create the Parkrose Community Plan with underserved groups to address these community concerns.
+With the support of the Portland Bureau of Planning and Sustainability and the Oregon Department of Transportation, the Historic Parkrose NPI finalized the Parkrose Community Plan in 2021 with underserved groups to address these community concerns.

 - Address affordable housing needs